A Physics-Informed Context-Aware Approach for Anomaly Detection in Tele-driving Operations Under False Data Injection Attacks: A ToD Threat Analysis

 \section{A ToD Threat Analysis}

-According to the teleoperation consortium, ToD is described as the remote driving or assisting ability to a piloted or AV~\cite{Telops_Press-1}.
-NIST considers teleoperation a crucial part of AV ecosystem and can serve as transportation services including teleoperated taxis and delivery~\cite{NIST_Telop_Conf-1}.In the 5G-Blueprint project, a vehicle teleoperation is defined as the technology that enables remote operators to passively control AVs and semi-AVs and when required allows a full control of the vehicle~\cite{5G_Remote_Station-1}.
-The current approach from various partners in automotive industry suggests that ToD can be of three types: direct control, shared control and indirect control.
-As described in Table~\ref{Tab:ToD_Func}, in case of a direct ToD, most of the driving tasks including planning, decision and control are performed by the remote operator whereas for indirect control, a remote operator can provide guidance by providing or selecting a trajectory or way-points.
-In the case of shared control, decision and vehicle control are shared between the automated driving system and the remote driver~\cite{Teleops_Survey, HMI_Robot_Taxonomy}.
+Tele-operation on Demand (ToD), or tele-operation, provides remote driving or assistance to piloted and autonomous vehicles (AVs) and is a critical component of the AV ecosystem, enabling services like tele-operated taxis and deliveries~\cite{Telops_Press, NIST_Telop_Conf, 5G_Remote_Station}.
+This technology allows a remote operator to passively monitor and, if necessary, take full control of semi-autonomous and autonomous vehicles.
+The automotive industry categorizes ToD into three main types of control.
+As described in Table~\ref{Tab:ToD_Func}, in direct control, the remote operator manages most driving functions, including planning and decision-making.
+With indirect control, the operator guides the vehicle by providing or selecting trajectories.
+Shared control involves a division of decision-making and vehicle control between the automated driving system and the remote operator~\cite{Teleops_Survey, HMI_Robot_Taxonomy}.